FREQUENTLY ASKED QUESTIONS

 Where are the classes located?

-Classes are held inside Calvary Baptist Church.
-Parents should pick up and drop off at the back door of the church.
+Classes are held inside Scottish Rite Auditorium (622 Campbell Ave SW).
+Parents should pick up and drop off at the side door of the building.
 During the school year parents should walk students 6 and under to the studio.
 Older students may enter by themselves.
 During camps ,there will be a RCT Academy instructor waiting outside to sign-in and accompany your student to camp.Back to Top

 What should my student wear to class?